Last Updated: October 20, 2014 @ 10:56 am

 Support for the VM operating system instance and applications within each virtual machine will be provided by either the VM owner/purchaser, or optionally by a departmental TSC.
 Alternatively, standards-based systems administration for a VM can be purchased from Managed Server Support.

 VM Snapshots of the OS drive are available by customer request.
-Customers are able to restore their VM from snapshot.
-Snapshots do not include VMSU and are automatically deleted after 7 days.
+Customers may roll-back changes on the OS VM disk to the state when a snapshot was created.
+VM snapshots do not include VM disks outside of the VM's OS disk.
+VM Snapshots are automatically deleted after 7 days.
 Requests can be made by creating a Footprints ticket via the ITS Help Desk.

 - Customers must be aware of and adhere to the University's Acceptable Use Policy.